-When you read guides on growing cannabis, particularly organic growing, they often expect you have a certain level of horticultural knowledge.
+When you read guides on growing cannabis, they often expect you have a certain level of horticultural knowledge.
 Not all of us grew up with gardens, though.
-As we approach legalization in Canada, we thought it was a good time to produce a truly basic guide to growing — one that makes no assumptions about your prior knowledge.
+As we approach legalization in Canada, we thought it was a good time to produce a truly basic guide to growing.
+One that makes no assumptions about your prior knowledge.
 If you have a basic understanding of how a plant grows (put a seed in the ground, water it, and a plant pops up) you can learn the basics of cannabis growing here.

 Get the Gear